-Our teaching is research-led so you get to know about the latest cutting-edge technologies, and the courses combine theory with vitally important practical and project work – the chance to turn ideas into real systems.
-Our student work has been awarded international prizes.
+Our teaching is research-led so you get to know about the latest cutting-edge technologies, and this one-year programme combines theory with vitally important practical and project work – the chance to turn ideas into real systems.

 The School has strong links with the Royal Academy of Engineering and the Institution of Engineering and Technology (IET).
 We have several visiting industrial professors who contribute to the strong industrial relevance of our courses.

 Make Kent your firm choice – The Kent Guarantee

 We understand that applying for university can be stressful, especially when you are also studying for exams.
 Choose Kent as your firm choice on UCAS and we will guarantee you a place, even if you narrowly miss your offer (for example, by 1 A Level grade)*.